Minchagi Nee Baralu: Production

 A first time director Randeep Shantharam, former assistant to the Bollywood director Rajkumar Santoshi, had intention of making the film in Hindi with Ranbir Kapoor and Priyanka Chopra in the lead roles.
 However the plan had to be dropped due to the reported reasons.
 One of the producers, Mahesh Talakad, suggested him to do the same film in Kannada with a fresh lead pair and that worked out after the lead actors were finalized.
-The title was picked from a hit song of the film Gaalipata (2008) which also had Diganth as one of the lead protagonists.
+The film's initial title Minchagi Neenu Baralu was picked from a song of the film Gaalipata (2008) which also had Diganth as one of the lead protagonists.

 Soundtrack

 The audio of the film, composed by V. Harikrishna was officially released on 12 September 2015 at the Bangalore Citadel hotel.
 D-beats audio company took up the distribution rights of the audio.
 A total of four songs have been composed by Harikrishna to the lyrics of A. P. Arjun.

 Track listing

+Reception

+A critic from The Times of India rated the film three out of five and wrote that "the love story actually has novelty for the Kannada audience and is a welcome break from the usual underworld and massy films with an action overload.
+Go watch this with your special someone".